Lazy Neovim Configuration

 Not everything falls into a category 5 plugins you need for your $DAYJOB.
 Here

-are not non-essential but useful plugins that integrates neovim
+are not non-essential but useful plugins that integrates neovim with tmux or git.

-Did you know that you can create and present slides from neovim
+Did you know that you can create and present slides from neovim?

 - tpope/vim-sleuth - do the right thing with

-- tpope/vim-fugitive - amazing
+tabstopandsofttabstop - tpope/vim-fugitive - amazing

-integration - christoomey/vim-tmux-navigator -
+gitintegration - christoomey/vim-tmux-navigator -

-integration - aspeddro/slides.nvim -
+tmuxintegration - aspeddro/slides.nvim -

 LSP